 Who are they?

-I’m not talking about the servers, I’m talking about the unsung heroes of the kitchen, the dishwashers.
+We're not talking about the servers, We're talking about the unsung heroes of the kitchen, the dishwashers.

 Behind those swinging kitchen doors is a dish crew that holds the entire operation together.